VITA-Group/triple-wins/cifar/README.md

 ## Description
-The page contains reproducible code for C experiments.
+The page contains reproducible code for Cifar-10 experiments.